ARCHER2-HPC/archer2-website/_posts/2026-09-16-newsletter.md

 Free webinar, Wednesday 7th October 2026 15:00 - 16:00

-This webinar will provide advice for all current ARCHER2 users on transferring their data off of ARCHER2, prior to the end of the ARCHER2 service on Friday 20th November 2026.
+The ARCHER2 service will end on Friday 20 November.

+Prior to this date, all users must ensure that any data they wish to keep have been moved off the /home, /work and solid state scratch file systems.

+There are several approaches to data transfer, depending on how much data you have and how it is organised.
+This webinar will provide advice and examples to users on how they might do so, using scp and rsync for direct site-to-site copying, rclone to copy data to the cloud or other HPC sites, as well as Globus for especially large transfers.

 [Full details and join link]( https://www.archer2.ac.uk/training/courses/261007-archer2-data-transfer-vt/ )